Lexington Plane Crash 2006 - Cause Map

 Plane crashes are unique in the fact that there is a lot of data available to investigators.
 The cockpit voice recorder (CVR) records all conversations in the cockpit and the flight data recorder (FDR) records instrument readings.
 The Cause Map can be built to a very high level of detail, if warranted.
 Now that the analysis is completed, the causes of the Lexington air plane crash can determined.

 As the Cause Map demonstrates, there are a number of causes that contributed to the accident.
-This accident is an interesting example because even after a thorough investigation by the National Safety Transportation Board (NSTB), it couldn't be determined exactly why the pilots attempted to takeoff using the wrong runaway.
-The NSTB determined that one of the significant causes was the failure to cross check and confirm position prior to attempting the takeoff, but this doesn't provide a lot of insight into why the original mistake was made.
+This accident is an interesting example because even after a thorough investigation by the National Safety Transportation Board (NSTB), it couldn't be determined exactly why the pilots attempted to take off using the wrong runway.
+The NSTB determined that one of the significant causes was the failure to cross check and confirm position prior to attempting the take-off, but this doesn't provide a lot of insight into why the original mistake was made.

 There are a couple of important facts to consider when trying to understand the runway mistake.
 First, both runways were properly marked according to FAA regulations and the pilots knew which runway they were assigned to use.
-Additionally, the runway used wasn't marked in a manner consistent with a commercial runway.
-For example, there were no precision runway markings and edge lighting.
+However, the runway used wasn't marked in a manner consistent with a commercial runway.
+For example, there were no precision runway markings or edge lighting.

 The geography of the airport is also relevant.
 The short hold line (the position where planes stop before takeoff) for the runway used, runway 26, was on the route to the correct runway, runway 22.
 This means that to reach the correct runway, the plane had to pass over the short hold line for the incorrect runway.
 This runway layout certainly contributed to the pilot's confusion.